paldhous/ucb/2018/dataviz/md/class4.md

 Now click on the `Security` link.
 I strongly recommend that you click on `Set up two-factor authentication` to set up this important security feature for your account.
 It will require you to enter a six-digit code sent to your phone each time you sign on from an unfamiliar device or location.

+I recommend using an authentication app such as Duo Security or Google Authenticator.
+Download them from the [IOS App Store](https://www.apple.com/ios/app-store/) or [Google Play](https://play.google.com/store?hl=en)

-At the next screen, click `Set up using SMS`.
+Alternatively, you can receive text messages to your phone, although this is not so secure.
+If going this route, at the next screen, click `Set up using SMS`.
 Then enter your phone number, send a code to your phone and enter it where shown:

 ![](img/class4_7.jpg)